SF-24/MineshaftAPI/README.md

 | `right_click`|A list of events triggered when the player right-clicks with the item in their hand|String List|
 | `left_click`|A list of events triggered when the player left-clicks with the item in their hand|String list|

+The specific event filename (excluding the `.yml` or `.yaml` extension) is used to access the event.

 ## Obtaining custom items

 Custom items can be obtained using the `/getitem` command.
 This command is by default accessible to players with operator permissions.